French Guiana: Sport

 Sport in French Guiana dates back to long before the colonial period.
 Popularized since the 19th century, the first sports competition organized to commemorate 14 July was held in 1890.
-At that time, there were already physical activities favorable to the inhabitants of this Amazonian territory, but also sports coming from Europe, which favored the colonizers.
+At that time, there were already physical activities that were favorable to the native population of the Amazonian territory, as well as sports introduced from Europe, which favored the colonizers.
 There were foot races, donkey races, canoe races, bicycle races, tricycle races, nautical regattas in the ports, and traditional popular games.

 The most popular sport in French Guiana today is football, followed by basketball, cycling, swimming and handball, although there are some canoeing, judo, Brazilian jiu-jitsu, aikido, karate, fencing, horseback riding, rowing and volleyball clubs in the department.

 As a French Overseas department, Guiana is not a member of the Pan American Sports Organization; rather, athletes compete within the French National Olympic and Sports Committee and are governed by the Ligue d'Athlétisme de la Guyane, a sub-unit of the Fédération française d'athlétisme.

 Starting in 1960, the Tour of Guiana, an annual multiple-stage bicycle race, is held.